Harald-U/security-and-microservices/workshop/01-pre-work/prework.md

 # 1 - Setup the work environment with Minikube

-The instructions will work on Linux and macOS, they have not been tested on Windows bt should work, too.
+The instructions will work on Linux and macOS, they have not been tested on Windows but should work, too.

 The [Minikube Getting Started](https://minikube.sigs.k8s.io/docs/start/){:target="_blank"} has detailled instructions on how to install Minikube for the different platforms.
+This workshop has been tested with Minikube version 1.28.0.

 ### Step 1: Download the code from this repository